OSVTAC/OSVTAC.github.io/meetings/2017-08-30/minutes.md

 of a panel.
 Additionally, he mentioned that Colorado has enlisted a contractor to develop an open source elections auditing system.
 That software development can be followed on GitHub.
-Colorado is deciding what type of General Public License they will get.
+Colorado is deciding what type of license they will get.
 (They don’t presently have one.)
 There is a GitHub issue accepting comments on this issue.

 Chair Jerdonek further reported that AB 668, dealing with providing matching